awilliams/awilliams.github.io/_posts/2014-01-11-rtanque-getting-started.markdown

 {% endhighlight %}
 Hopefully you saw a new RTanque window open, and your lifeless tank just sitting there.

-Let's give your tank some intelligence.
+Time to give your tank some intelligence.

 ### Basics

 [**RTanque::Bot::Brain**](http://rubydoc.info/github/awilliams/RTanque/master/RTanque/Bot/Brain) -
-Our tank is an instance of this class.
-RTanque uses a very simple loop to update the state of the game.
-Every iteration of this loop calls the `tick!#` method.
+This is where you'll spend most of your time, as your tank is an instance of this class.
+RTanque uses a loop to update the state of the game.
+Every iteration of this loop calls the `tick!#` method on your Brain instance.
-This is your chance to react to any changes in the game since the last tick.
+This is your chance to react to any changes in the game since the last tick, by reading from the sensors and giving commands.
 This method is called many times per second.

 There are two primary methods `#commands` and `#sensors` to control the tank and get information about your tank, respectively.
 We'll go into more detail about these methods below.